 Also Rankedsee more on Susan Sarandon

-#16 on The Best Oscar Hosts Eversee more on Whoopi Goldberg
+#50 on The Most Original Comedianssee more on Whoopi Goldberg